The green card through marriage process explained

 Obtaining a permanent residence / green card through marriage can often times be the fastest way to obtain residency in the US, however approval is not guaranteed or automatic.

-It is very important to be aware that these petitions are scrutinized to ensure that the marriage is bona fide (legitimate) and that it was not entered into for the sole purpose of obtaining immigration benefits.
+It is very important to be aware that these marriage green card petitions are scrutinized to ensure that the marriage is bona fide (legitimate) and that it was not entered into for the sole purpose of obtaining immigration benefits.

-Our firm has significant experience and works with clients nationwide who are seeking marriage based green cards and other family visas.
+Our firm has significant experience in successfully filing marriage green card petitions.
+We work with clients nationwide who are seeking marriage based green cards and other family visas.

-We have successfully handled hundreds of marriage immigration cases and we can guide you through the current policies and prevent delays due to mistakes.
+We have successfully handled hundreds of marriage green card cases and we can guide you through the current policies and prevent delays due to mistakes.

 If both the U.S. Citizen and Foreign National Spouse are in the U.S., the U.S. Citizen may apply for the Foreign National Spouse’s Permanent Residence through Adjustment of Status with the USCIS.